Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental assessment and certification of buildings.

-Requirements: Buildings must meet sustainability criteria in energy efficiency, water conservation, materials selection, indoor air quality, and site management.
+What are the Requirements: Buildings must meet sustainability criteria in energy efficiency, water conservation, materials selection, indoor air quality, and site management.
 Certification levels range from one to four Green Globes, based on performance.

-Description: Green Globes certifies buildings that implement sustainability practices to improve efficiency and environmental impact.
+What does it mean: Green Globes certifies buildings that implement sustainability practices to improve efficiency and environmental impact.

 Link: Green Globes